Updated: Oct 15

-“Transgenderism” is an ad campaign selling body dissociation for profit with the fervor of a technological, religious cult.
+“Transgenderism” is an ad campaign selling body dissociation for profiteering with the fervor of a technological, religious cult.
 It is not a sub-category of humanity.
 Some people have surgeries & take drugs to perform the opposite sex, or more recently, sexlessness.
 They’re just men and women.
-We solidify a corporate illusion by referring to them as a special category of human beings, a reverence we do not bestow on people who’ve had other types of body modification surgeries.
+We solidify a corporate illusion by referring to them as a particular category of human beings, a reverence we do not bestow on people who’ve had other types of body modification surgeries.
 There are no category titles or reverence for people who’ve had surgeries on their noses, or liposuction, for instance.

 “Transgender” does not work to effectively define individuals or a group of people for communication purposes, let alone legally.
 It is vague and in constant flux.
-Linguistically, definitions seek to clarify for communication.
-The word “transgender” does exactly the opposite.
+Linguistically, definitions seek to clarify communication.
+The word “transgender” does precisely the opposite.
 It sells through obfuscation.
 It works well as an ad campaign because it draws on people’s very personal experiences and feelings regarding their sex and sexual expressions.
 People are mistaking the ad for the thing itself.
 The reverence is for the illusion created by the ad.

 Nike is not a sneaker.
 “Transgender” is not a human.
-Nike is a brand - an ad campaign - selling better sneakers, enhanced sports performance and athletic motivation to a distinct financial demographic.
+Nike is a brand - an ad campaign - selling better sneakers, enhanced sports performance, and athletic motivation to a distinct financial demographic.
 “Transgenderism” is a brand - an ad campaign - selling “improved” & “liberated” humanity, sex on a spectrum of cool medical-tech identities, to a distinct financial demographic, of especially vulnerable kids.